 Vixen Collective understands that information about sex work under current restrictions has been communicated to the Sex Industry Coordination Unit within in Victoria Police (VicPol).
 Vixen Collective is in regular contact with VicPol regarding sex work and the VIC Roadmap.

 NB: COVID-19 restrictions are being enforced by wider Victoria Police.
 As always, we cannot predict precisely how individual officers will enforce or interpret the restrictions.
 Throughout the VIC lockdowns, we have seen high levels of active policing of COVID-19 restrictions.

 We encourage sex workers to be aware of this when making choices about their work.

 Have you had contact with police?
 Please contact Vixen Collective for support, advocacy, information, and access to free legal advice.

 WHAT IS VIXEN COLLECTIVE DOING?

-Vixen Collective calls for access to adequate financial support and emergency relief for all sex workers, further resourcing for peer-education and harm reduction, access to housing and rental relief and essential support services for all sex workers, and the full decriminalisation of all forms of sex work in Victoria
+Vixen Collective also calls for access to adequate financial support and emergency relief for all sex workers, further resourcing for peer-education and harm reduction, access to housing and rental relief and essential support services for all sex workers, and the full decriminalisation of all forms of sex work in Victoria.

-We will continue to provide updates on restrictions, harm reduction, and emergency relief - please follow us on social media to stay up to date.
+We will continue to provide updates on info sessions, return to work, harm reduction, community meetings and emergency relief - follow us on social media to stay up to date!